 For example, this winter, SilverSea Cruises’ Silver Cloud will sail to Antarctica, with an expedition team of up to 19 experts onboard.
 Guests can attend lectures and presentations daily in the ship’s theater or watch those live in their suite.
 During a multi-million-dollar drydock update, Silver Cloud gained a new observation lounge to allow guests to “ooh” and “aah” at glaciers, volcanoes, tropical isles and marine life from the comfort of a luxury ship.
 Fitness buffs also can work out with new Technogym equipment.

 Other expedition ships can drop anchor in the most inaccessible places, including Papua New Guinea, South America’s Orinoco and Amazon rivers, remote areas of Costa Rica, the Maldives and the Bissagos Islands off the West African coastline.
+Take a look at asia travel from Zegrahm Expeditions which include cruises around the Philippines and Maldives, to name a couple.
 From small, agile ships to mega-yachts, cruisers can follow migrating paths of whales or explore remote islands or polar regions at the level of comfort they desire.

 More Upscale Trends

 Culinary and Wine: The wine keeps on flowing on luxury products.
 For example, SeaDream Yacht Club is partnering with several world-renowned wineries to offer nine wine-themed cruises in the Caribbean and Mediterranean in 2018.
 These special voyages accommodating just 112 guests offer complimentary wine tastings, exquisite food and wine pairings, and specially curated land adventures.
 If the Caribbean is a dream destination of yours but you fancy something a little more exclusive and private, villas in Barbados are a really strong option if you’re after your own slice of Caribbean luxury.